The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 Although this is an optional step, it becomes helpful when you create the mapping files for PSTs in the very next step.
 As there you have to specify both the folder pathname and filename for each PST file, you want to import to Outlook 365.
 Performing this optional step reduces the potential errors in PST mapping file creation.

-- Download and install and run the Microsoft Azure Storage Explorer tool on your local computer.
+- Download install and run the Microsoft Azure Storage Explorer tool on your local computer.

 - Navigate to the Select Resource page from the Connect to Azure Storage dialog and then select Blob Container.

 - Here paste the copied SAS URL on the Enter Connection Info screen and click on the Next button.
-When you will paste the SAS URL it will automatically autopopulated the Display Name with ingestiondata then click on Connect.
+When you paste the SAS URL it will automatically auto-populate the Display Name with ingestiondata then click on Connect.

 - It will open the Ingestiondata Container, here you can find all the PST files that you have uploaded in Step 2.
 It is located under Storage Accounts > (Attached Containers) > Blob Containers.